Yoshimi/yoshimi/README.txt

-Version 2.3.0 - Painted Bunting

-There's been a major overhaul of the graphics for better visibility.

-We've added a very complete user-definable colour theme system.

-There is indication when any rotary control or slider is not at its default.

-Many controls are now high resolution yet both forward and backward compatible with older Yoshimi versions.
+Version 2.3.1

+Microtonal tunings and keymaps can now be exported as well as imported.

+Zero size keymaps are handled correctly.

+The virtual keyboard now retains focus while selecting different instruments in a bank.

+Window title bar text has been made more consistent.

-All the documentation has been revised.
+Some of the MIDI example files have been revised.

+Improved metadata.

+More bugfixes, including a very obscure PadSynth one.

+Small corrections and updates in the User Guide.

-Full details are in /doc/Yoshimi_2.3.0_features.txt
+Full details are in /doc/Yoshimi_2.3.1_features.txt

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi